 In addition, NVLSP filed several class action lawsuits on behalf of veterans who served in Iraq or Afghanistan and were systemically denied the disability benefits to which they were legally entitled.
 NVLSP’s most significant success came in Sabo v.
 United States, a class action on behalf of 2,176 veterans who after deployment to Iraq or Afghanistan were found unfit for continued service due to post-traumatic stress disorder.
 NVLSP’s lawsuit claimed that upon discharge, the military services shortchanged these veterans by denying them the full amount of disability benefits required by law.
 A highly favorable settlement was approved by the court in December 2011, resulting in, among other things, lifetime military retirement benefits, including lifetime military health care, for nearly 1,100 veterans and their spouses.

 Lawyers Serving Warriors ® has now evolved to provide legal help with disability issues to veterans from all eras.

-Today, 33 years after its founding, NVLSP continues to work to ensure that the government delivers to our nation's 25 million veterans and active duty personnel the benefits to which they are entitled because of disabilities resulting from their military service to our country.
+Today, more than 40 years after its founding, NVLSP continues to work to ensure that the government delivers to our nation's18 million veterans and active duty personnel the benefits to which they are entitled because of disabilities resulting from their military service to our country.